Deerhound and Irish Wolfhound

-History of the Deerhound and Irish Wolfhound in Australia
+History of Deerhounds and Irish Wolfhounds in Australia

-Three pure breed Deerhounds were exhibited at the first VP&KC Show in 1881, another 7 were imported by 1898 and in the next decade, another 16 were bred here.
-An Irish Wolfhound named Jasper owned by Mr J H Clough of Collins Street West was entered in the first exhibition of 'Sporting and Other Dogs' held at the Exhibition Buildings, Melbourne on April 7 - 8 1864.
-But the first documented arrival a pure breed Irish Wolfhound was not until 1928.
-It was recorded that importer was so worried about these crosses that no bitches were sold!
-So it was not until the 1970's when more imports arrived that the Irish Wolfhound became established in Australia as a pure breed.
+An Irish Wolfhound named 'Jasper' owned by Mr J H Clough of Collins Street West was entered in the first exhibition of 'Sporting and Other Dogs' held at the Exhibition Buildings, Melbourne on April 7 - 8 1864.
+But the first documented arrival of a pure breed Irish Wolfhound was not until 1928.
+It was recorded that importer was so worried about crosses that no bitches were sold!
+So it was not until the 1970's when registered imports arrived that the Irish Wolfhound became established in Australia as a pure breed.

 Comparison between the Deerhound and Irish Wolfhound

 These breeds have a common background, are similarly coloured and resemble large rough coated greyhounds.
 But as the Irish Wolfhound is more substantially built than the elegant Deerhound, an in-depth comparison of these two breeds is presented below.

 |Type||A combination of speed, power and endurance||Of great size, showing power, activity and symmetry|